chiragRane-Projects/Coders-Of-Delhi/README.md

-📁 Coders of Delhi
+# Coders of Delhi 🧑‍💻
-Coders of Delhi is a JSON-based, non-UI social media platform made by coders, for coders.
-It's a pure Python project with a focus on data science logic, simulating core social networking features like friend suggestions through mutual connections.

-Think of it as the backend brain of a coding-centric social network—no fancy UI, just raw, functional data processing.
+Coders of Delhi is a non-UI, JSON-based social media backend built entirely in Python.
+It simulates friend suggestions using mutual connection logic — think “People You May Know,” but for coders.

-🔍 Features
+## 📌 Features

-Users and friendships are stored in a simple data.json file
+- Pure Python (no external libraries)
+- JSON file-based data storage

-Suggests "People You May Know" based on mutual friends
+- Suggests users based on mutual friends

-Fast and efficient friend graph lookup using Python dictionaries and sets

-Lightweight, easy to understand, and beginner-friendly

-💡 Inspiration
+- Simple, beginner-friendly logic
+- Built while learning from Code With Harry’s Data Science course

+Each user has:

+-An id
+-A list of friends (referencing other user IDs)
+-Liked Pages

+🧠 Logic Overview
+1. *People You May Know*
+-Checks direct friends
+-Finds mutual friends
+-Ranks suggestions by mutual count

+2. *Pages You Might Like*
+-Compares liked pages with other users
+-Suggests new pages based on overlap
+-Ranks pages by number of shared interests

+📚 Credits
-This project was created as part of my learning journey while following Code With Harry's Data Science Course.
-It's a hands-on application of Python, JSON manipulation, and basic recommendation algorithms.
+Built while following Code With Harry’s Data Science course.

-⚙️ Technologies
-Python (Core logic)

-JSON (Data storage)

-No external libraries required
+Inspired by the logic behind real-world social networks.